 Nuvance Healthcare Workers, Members of 1199SEIU, To Lead Car Caravan in The Hudson Valley & Western CT

-Is Nuvance Bad For The Health of Our Community?ALBANY, NY, US, August 16, 2022 /EINPresswire.com/ -- “It’s time that the Hudson Valley residents who count on Nuvance Health—and everyone who has the best interests of community health in mind, know what’s really happening.”
+Is Nuvance Bad For The Health of Our Community?ALBANY, NY, US, August 16, 2022 /EINPresswire.com/ -- “It’s time that Hudson Valley residents who count on out-of state Nuvance Health—and hospital and community leaders who have the best interests of community health in mind, know what’s really happening.
+We are pulling back the opaque curtain and letting some light in.”
+Angela Lane, Vice President, 1199SEIU

 Healthcare workers, patients, seniors and retirees, elected officials and more say Connecticut-based Nuvance Health is destroying their community hospitals at Vassar Brothers in Poughkeepsie and Putnam Hospital in Carmel.